LivePersonInc/developer-center/pages/documents/RichMessaging/AppleBusinessChatTemplates/apple-pay.md

 The signature flow is optional, and provides an extra layer of security before sending the payment request to Apple.

-If you would like to opt in for this additional verification internal account configurations are required, please contact your LivePerson representative for help and further infomartoin.
+If you would like to opt in for this additional verification, internal account configurations are required.
+Please contact your LivePerson representative for help and further information on setting up this additional flow.

 **How to generate the signed payload to include in the Apple Pay payload for verification:**